adhan0523/5-DOF-Robotic-Arm/README.md

 ---

-## Current Progress
+## Project Highlights

-This project is currently under development.

-To maintain consistency and focus on quality, I design **one or two parts each day**.
-Once a part is completed, I verify its dimensions, refine the design if needed, and then continue with the next component before moving on to the final assembly.

-This gradual approach helps me understand the design process more deeply while documenting my progress throughout the project.
+* Complete 5-DOF robotic arm assembly
+* Individually modeled mechanical parts
+* Fully assembled CAD model
+* Proper use of assembly mates and constraints
+* Motion-ready design for future simulation

 ---

-## What I Am Learning
+## What I Learned

-Throughout this project, I am improving my skills in:
+This project helped me improve my understanding of:

-* 3D Sketching and Part Modeling
+* Part modeling
-* Assembly Design
+* Assembly design
-* Mechanical Design Principles
+* Mechanical design principles
-* Assembly Mates and Constraints
+* Assembly mates and constraints
-* Motion Studies
+* CAD project organization
-* Design Optimization
+* Design troubleshooting
-* Engineering Documentation
+* Robotic mechanisms

-* CAD Project Organization
+More than anything, it taught me that complex assemblies are built one step at a time, and that careful planning makes the final assembly much easier.

 ---

-## Future Plans
+## Future Improvements

-As the project progresses, I plan to:

-* Complete the full robotic arm assembly.
+Although the CAD model is complete, I would like to continue improving it by:

-* Perform motion studies to verify joint movement.
+* Performing motion simulations
-* Generate engineering drawings.
+* Creating detailed engineering drawings
-* Optimize the design for manufacturing.
+* Optimizing the design for manufacturing
-* Prepare the model for future prototyping and automation projects.
+* Preparing the model for 3D printing
+* Building a physical prototype using servo motors and Arduino

 ---